Keio University

 Recognizing Each Other

-I believe that this kind of respecting and caring for others and thinking from their perspective is not just for between family members, but can be expanded to society in general.
-I think it is important to reflect on oneself for being in a superior position for no reason, "somehow" without grounds, to recognize the other person as an equal being, and to have feelings of respect (kei) and empathy (jo).
+I believe that respecting and caring for others in this way, and thinking from their perspective, is not just for family members but can be extended to society in general.
+I think it is important to reflect on oneself for being in a superior position "somehow" without reason, to recognize the other person as an equal being, and to have feelings of respect and empathy.

-The important thing is that the question of whether such a society can be realized is largely a matter of consciousness.
+The important thing is that the question of whether such a society can be realized is largely related to the issue of consciousness.
 Unless consciousness is reformed, the situation will not change.

-In "On Japanese Womanhood," Yukichi Fukuzawa states that things do not change just because a law is made, and that the issue of consciousness in trying to change customs is important, as follows:
+In "On Japanese Womanhood," Yukichi Fukuzawa states that things do not change just because a law is made, and that the issue of consciousness in trying to change habits is important, as follows:

 "The root of equal rights originates from custom, and the written text of the law merely supports the power of that custom."